 This is logical IF you accept influence as how to exert power over someone or a situation.
-James Ford instructs leaders on the five sources of power to influence people: reward power, coercive power, legitimate power, expert power and referent power.
+James Ford (article) instructs leaders on the five sources of power to influence people: reward power, coercive power, legitimate power, expert power and referent power.

 There are 3 essential things to know when becoming influential:

 1. Most lessons of modern-day influence are written addressing the outer experiences addressing the ‘doing’ aspect of influence.

 Dr. Robert Cialdini teaches, “The key is to characterize what it is they know they should be doing in a way that makes it more likely they’ll engage in that behavior.
 Give them a value that they connect to the behavior.
 This produces more adherence.”

 Adherence.
 The “if-I-do-this-than-you-will-do-that” rule of influence.”
 These rules simplify—and even distort by watering down—the essence and value of influence.
 Especially a woman’s influence.

 The “If I do this than you will do that,” is a low-level explanation of influence.
 Again, using external learning and actions to determine the success of influence.

 What’s more, none of these “say this and do that” teachings take into account something very important—the personality.